berenddeboer/elm-image-crop/README.md

 Basic steps:

+1. Add an `ImageCrop.Model` type to your model.

-1. Add `GotImageCropMsg` to your `Msg` type.
+2. Add `GotImageCropMsg` to your `Msg` type.

-2. Add a div to your view:
+3. Add a div to your view:

         div
           [ class "image-crop-picture"